Matt Kemp

-Early life and education
+Early life

 Kemp was born in Midwest City, Oklahoma, the son of Carl Kemp and Judy Henderson, who never married.
 He was raised in Oklahoma by his mother, a registered nurse, and grandmother.
 When he was 13, his mother had another son, Tyler, who was born prematurely and died at age one.

-Kemp attended Midwest City High School in Oklahoma, where he was a standout in basketball and baseball.
+Kemp attended Midwest City High School, where he was a standout in basketball and baseball.
 He was teammates with Shelden Williams on the varsity basketball team that won the state title two years in a row, and the team was ranked third in the nation at one point.
 Kemp himself was an All-City selection, and averaged 20 points a game.
 Kemp received a scholarship offer to play college basketball for the Oklahoma Sooners.

+Professional career

+Draft and minor leagues

-Kemp was drafted by the Los Angeles Dodgers in the 6th round of the 2003 MLB draft, and signed with the team on June 5, 2003, for a $130,000 signing bonus.
+The Los Angeles Dodgers selected Kemp in the sixth round of the 2003 MLB draft.
+He signed with the team on June 5, 2003, for a $130,000 signing bonus.

-Minor leagues

 Kemp started his professional career for the Gulf Coast Dodgers in 2003 and followed that up with stints with the Columbus Catfish in 2004 and the Vero Beach Dodgers in 2004–05.
 At Columbus and Vero Beach, Kemp improved his power numbers.
 After hitting just a single home run in 43 games, Kemp became more of a power hitter.
 In 2004 with Columbus, he belted 18 home runs to go along with 27 doubles in 122 games, and in 2005, he belted 27 home runs to go along with 21 doubles in 109 games.
 He was selected to the Florida State League All-Star team in 2005, and set Vero Beach franchise records for home runs (27) and slugging percentage (.569).